Budapeste What to visit

 Accommodation in Berat

-I stayed at Tradita e Beratit, a simply lovely accommodation that is the result of the restoration of a typical house of the region that is over 300 years old.
-It is a very small but truly welcoming accommodation 🥰 Nothing in the decor has been left to chance!
+I stayed at Tradita e Beratit, a simply lovely accommodation that is the result of the restoration of a typical house in the region that is over 300 years old.
+It is a very small but truly welcoming accommodation 🥰.
+Nothing in the decor has been left to chance!

 In addition, Tradita e Beratit has a small restaurant where we can try a degustation menu with regional products and also where breakfast is served the next day.